Taylor Walls Player Props: Rays vs. Mariners

 Mariners Pitching Rankings

-- The Mariners' 3.96 team ERA ranks 12th among all MLB pitching staffs.
+- The Mariners have the 10th-ranked team ERA among all MLB pitching staffs (3.94).

-- The righty's last time out was on Sunday against the Baltimore Orioles, when he went 6 1/3 innings, surrendering two earned runs while giving up six hits.
+- In his most recent time out on Tuesday, the righty tossed seven innings against the Washington Nationals, allowing two earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.